-4.3.3.
-Depositional architecture of seismic-stratigraphic units inclined seafloor (~0.5°) that becomes steeper along the upper slope (maximum value of 8°).
-Towards the southwest, a ~15 m deep, and ~1800 m long moat aligned parallel to the regional bathymetric contours was also detected.
-Here the water depth reaches ~180 m at shot 3750 and decreases again, moving southwestwards where it is ~164 m at the end of the profile.
+4.3.3 Depositional architecture of seismic-stratigraphic units

+The southwest continental shelf of Favignana Island, crossed by the seismic line Fav08 (Fig. 10), is characterised by a smooth and gently inclined seafloor ($\sim 0.5^{\circ}$) that becomes steeper along the upper slope (maximum value of 8°).
+Towards the southwest, a ~ 15 m deep, and $\sim 1,800$ m long moat aligned parallel to the regional bathymetric contours was also detected.
+Here the water depth reaches ~ 180 m at shot 3,750 and decreases again, moving southwestwards where it is ~ 164 m at the end of the profile.